lucapette/lucapette.github.com/_drafts/all-i-have-done-wrong-running-a-product-team.markdown

 ---
 title: "All I have done wrong running a product team"
 description: The first time you do something, you learn a lot.
-Time to share that.
+It's time to share that.
 keywords: product management, product teams, product development
 layout: articles
 ---